lee-borlace/tech2021/readme.md

 ## Add permissions to resources for the service principal

 Note that these need the object ID of the service principal not the application ID!

+You can use this to get it :

+`az ad sp show --id <APP ID> --query objectId --out tsv`

 ### Storage Permissions